-The Agency entered into various notes with the HRFC for the purpose of development activities.
-During 2017, the Agency added \$599,270.
-The notes accrue interest at 5% per annum and are due by the projected completion dates in 2018.
-As of December 31, 2017, the outstanding balance is \$1,648,237.
+The Agency entered into various notes with HRFC for the purpose of pre-development activities.
+The notes accrue interest at 5% per annum and payments are made from the sale of the properties.
+The outstanding principal balance at December 31, 2018 was \$2,271,163.

 In February 2010, the Agency entered into a promissory note agreement with the Housing Relinquished Fund Corporation (HRFC) for \$323,185.
 This is a non-interest-bearing note, payable in full on March 31, 2013.
-The outstanding balance on this note as of December 31, 2017, is \$323,185.
+The outstanding balance on this note as of December 31, 2018 was \$323,185.

 The Agency entered into a promissory note agreement with the HRFC for \$66,000, representing partial funding related to the acquisition of the Central Office Building.
 This note is non-interest bearing and repayment terms are not explicitly stated.
-The outstanding balance on this note as of December 31, 2017, is \$66,000.
+The outstanding balance on this note as of December 31, 2018 was \$66,000.

 In April 2007, the Agency entered into a promissory note agreement with the Housing Relinquished Fund Corporation (HRFC) for \$655,656.
 The note is non-interest bearing and repayment terms are not explicitly stated.
-The outstanding balance as of December 31, 2017, is \$455,656.
+The outstanding principal balance as of December 31, 2018 was \$455,656.